The place where random ideas get written down and lost in time.

 Languages: JavaScript, TypeScript, and Dart

 React, Vue, and Angular can equally be coded using JavaScript ES6, or TypeScript.
 In my option, JavaScript is always the wrong choice, no matter what the question is.
 Period.
 It’s an absolutely terrible language.
 Yes we can hand-code it without a compiler, and yes it runs directly in any web browser.
 Well, mostly.
-But it’s kind of flying without a net.
+But it’s kind of like flying without a net.
 Working with JavaScript is trying to admit that “hope is a strategy”.
 It’s not.
 Kids, just learn to say no to JavaScript.

 TypeScript is the “sanity” version of JavaScript.
-It forces us to use a compiler (since it compiles to JavaScript after all), and that’s a good thing.
-It forces us to understand the types we’re using -- as the name of the language implies, it’s JavaScript with actual types, not just “whatever I can randomly put in a variable and hope it’s the right thing”.
+It forces us to use a compiler (since it compiles to JavaScript after all).
+My first reaction against TypeScript was why would I have to use a compiler toolchain?
+“It’s too much work”.
+But actually that’s a good thing -- the compiler does a lot of checking for us -- the tool is here to help us.
+It forces us to understand the types we’re using -- as the name of the language implies, it’s JavaScript with actual types, not just “whatever I can randomly put in a variable and hope it’s the right thing.”

-The only drawback of TypeScript is that it’s essentially “JavaScript with lipstick”.
+The only drawback of TypeScript is that it’s essentially “JavaScript with lipstick.”
 Nothing prevents us from doing all the crappy things that JS allows us to do.
 However, TypeScript comes with a linter tool which tries to catch us on exactly the common mistakes that everybody makes.
 Don’t ignore the warnings, they are here to help us.

 Flutter is coded in Dart.
 That’s its strength.
 That’s also its main hindrance.
 We have to be willing and make the jump to learn one more language just to write that small SPA thingy.
 That actually has dragged me down, and I avoided Flutter for a long time just because of that.